tvcsantos/smtlib/README.md

 Generic SMT Front-End For Multiple Solvers

-This repository as moved to https://bitbucket.org/tvcsantos/smtlib
+This repository has moved to https://bitbucket.org/tvcsantos/smtlib

 Prerequisites
 ======